mattjh1/mattjh-blog/content/post/keyboard-first.md

 ### Hyper Apps

-Lets also take a look at `scripts.hyper-apps`, with this setup I very rarely stretch to use the very clunky action of tabbing through applications.
+let's also take a look at `scripts.hyper-apps`, with this setup I very rarely stretch to use the very clunky action of tabbing through applications.

 ```lua
 return {